DAB+ and DAB – the differences, and its use in the UK

 A DAB+ audio signal also includes slightly better error correction, which might mean a reduction in 'bubbling mud' or other problems in poor reception areas.

 Apart from that, there are no differences.
 DAB+ and DAB use the same transmitters, same multiplexing equipment, and so on, and DAB and DAB+ signals can happily live on the same DAB multiplex.
 A DAB+ radio will also happily decode DAB signals as well (although a DAB radio won’t decode DAB+).
-Many DAB radios on sale today will cope with DAB+ automatically, or will prompt you with instructions on how to upgrade (which could be as easy as typing a code in, or downloading some new firmware).
+Almost every DAB radio on sale today will cope with DAB+ automatically, or will prompt you with instructions on how to upgrade (which could be as easy as typing a code in, or downloading some new firmware).

 Any radio with a Digital Radio tickmark will receive DAB+ without any problem.
 If buying a DAB radio, you should ensure it has the Digital Radio tickmark somewhere on the packaging: it ensures it'll sound as good as it can, and has other benefits in terms of performance.